drduh/macOS-Security-and-Privacy-Guide/README.md

 # Admin and user accounts

-The first user account is always an administrator account.
+The first user account created is always an administrator account.
 Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
 Any program the administrator executes can potentially obtain the same access, making this a security risk.

 Utilities like `sudo` may have vulnerabilities which can be [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.